"Supercomputing": a new free online course

 This course will introduce students to what supercomputers are, how they are used and how we can exploit their full computational potential to make scientific breakthroughs.

 "Building on our experiences of running introductory technical courses and public engagement and outreach events, we have put together a course that explores the fundamental concepts and applications of supercomputing using a range of articles, videos, exercises and discussions.
-No programming experience is required.
+No programming experience is required - this is like a 'supercomputers for dummies' course!
 We try to use simple analogies and everyday examples to explain how supercomputers are built and the challenges we face in exploiting their enormous potential power."
 David Henty, course coordinator, EPCC

 Register for "Supercomputing" now

 The first run of the course begins on March 6, 2017.
 You can find out more and sign up here: www.futurelearn.com/courses/supercomputing

 The course was developed by the Partnership for Advanced Computing in Europe (PRACE) and EPCC at The University of Edinburgh in collaboration with SURFsara, The Netherlands.